whetstoneresearch/doppler-sdk-alpha/docs/migration-options.md

 - Required: You must call `withGovernance(...)` in the builders.
 - Standard governance: Call `withGovernance()` with no arguments to use standard defaults, or pass `{ initialVotingDelay?, initialVotingPeriod?, initialProposalThreshold? }` or `{ useDefaults: true }`.
 - No‑op governance: Call `withGovernance({ noOp: true })`.
-The SDK throws if `noOpGovernanceFactory` is not deployed on the chain.
+The SDK throws if the chain’s `noOpGovernanceFactory` is not deployed and you didn’t override the governance factory address.

 ## Address Resolution

 Migrator contracts are selected per chain via `getAddresses(chainId)` (see `src/addresses.ts`).

 - `v2Migrator`, `v3Migrator`, `v4Migrator` must be present for the chosen type
-- Some optional contracts (`noOpGovernanceFactory`, `streamableFeesLocker`) may be `0x0` on certain chains — avoid V4 migration with fee streaming where not supported.
-Using no‑op governance requires `noOpGovernanceFactory`.
+- Some optional contracts (`streamableFeesLocker`) may be `0x0` on certain chains — avoid V4 migration with fee streaming where not supported.
+Using no‑op governance requires the chain’s `noOpGovernanceFactory` or providing a governance factory override.

 ## Quick Decision Guide